 The garbage is sent by one line per once, and the pattern is fixed and simply looping in the period of 32 lines, as shown in Fig. 1; right-side I followed by J, L, 2 Zs, 2 Ss, left-side I, 2 Os and 2 Ts.
 For every 4 lines, the garbage lines are colored corresponding to the shape of holes.
 For the first 24 lines, the position of the hole of the garbages swaps from right to left and from left to right alternately, so when you are solving the holes on one side you should not stack the other side too high, to prepare for the next chunk of lines.
 Additionally, the last 8 lines have a long center hole, with the last T-shaped hole shifting to the left.
 These lines are particularly annoying because you usually encounter them for the first time at around Level 20 (unless you are intentionally stacking slow to accept more garbages).
 Surviving through an entire pattern of garbages is a notable milestone to check how you improve your skill.

 The speed at which the garbage meter fills depends on the level, and it becomes faster in the further levels.
 (Tab.
-4) You receive a garbage line for every 8 seconds for the first 10 levels, but after Level 10, the period becomes significantly shorter and shorter, ultimately only 1.55 seconds need to fill the meter at Level 40 and beyond (The speed are the same regardless of difficulty which is adjustable with dip switches).
+4) However, the bottom meter takes double amount of time to be filled, therefore it takes 6 times the amount shown in the table below to full the gauge from the empty state.
+You receive a garbage line for every 10 seconds for the first 10 levels, but after Level 10, the period becomes significantly shorter and shorter, ultimately only 114F (1.90s) are needed to fill the meter at Level 40 and beyond (The speed are the same regardless of difficulty which is adjustable with dip switches).

 Bloxeed sometimes offers a piece that contains a cell (with a letter or number on it) called "power block" which will be activated when the cell is cleared.
 Five different power blocks have different effects, and except "4 Lines", a character will appear in your playfield and you can find some cameo appearances of other Sega's arcade games.
 The common characteristics of each power block are following: